ankschoubey/old-blog/_posts/dev-life/test-first/2022-03-19-method-when-should.md

 ---
 layout: post
 comments: true
-description: A template for understandable uniform tests
+description: A template for thinking and creating understandable uniform tests
 categories: [testing, clean-code, favorite]
 last_modified_at: 2022-03-19T20:52:08.052481
 last-modified-purpose:
 permalink: /method-when-should/
-title: Writing cleaner tests with method/when/should blocks
+title: Thinking and writing cleaner tests with method/when/should blocks
 image: /images/method-when-should.png
 ---